 No, you cannot get a secured credit card with no deposit.
-In fact, having to place a security deposit is the only thing that’s unique about secured credit cards; there is no other difference between secured and unsecured credit cards.
+In fact, having to place a security deposit is the only thing that’s unique about secured credit cards.
+Apart from that, there are no other differences between secured and unsecured credit cards.
 You can, however, get a secured card with a low deposit.
-Plus, there are some … read full answercredit cards with no deposit for people with bad credit.
+Plus, there are some credit cards with no deposit for people with bad credit.
 But they tend to be more expensive in the long run, thanks to high fees that you don’t get back.